EXPENSIVE ASTRO MIRACLE FILTER?

 TABLE OF CONTENTS

-There are limited information on the Internet regarding these filters, but it did receive pretty good reviews on Amazon Japan.
+There is very limited information on the Internet regarding these filters, but this is what I managed to dig out.

 - The Type I filter is cheaper, but supposedly cuts off way too much of the light spectrum, resulting in a funky color balance.